8 Aches and Pains You Shouldn’t Ignore

 Athletes, fitness buffs and novices alike all know the saying “no pain, no gain,” and to some extent, this is true.
 But how to do we know if the pain we are experiencing is normal?

 Athletes, fitness buffs and novices alike all know the saying: “No pain, no gain.”
 To some extent, this is true.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While there are instances when you can anticipate pain as a result of exercise, you should always pay attention.
-Be cautious about pain, especially if it is severe or persists afterwards because serious injuries could be a culprit.
-These include a stress fracture or tear.
-If you aren’t sure, don’t hesitate to contact your doctor.
+You should always be cautious about pain, especially if it is severe or persists afterwards because serious injuries could be a culprit, Dr. Nguyen advises.
+These include a stress fracture or tear, or they can be signs of other health issues.
 If it’s something more serious, medical attention will be needed.

 “If you aren’t sure, always err on contacting your doctor,“ she says.

 There are many kinds of pain that indicate something else could be wrong.
 Don’t ignore any of the following types, and definitely see your doctor if your pain:

 “If you experience any of these pains, you should seek treatment from a medical professional,” Dr. Nguyen emphasizes.
 “The sooner you resolve an issue with pain, you may be deterring further injury — and the sooner you can get back to being your healthier self.”